-Open the pod bay doors and journey into one of the most influential (and controversial) sci-fi films of all time with Stanley Kubrick's 2001: A Space Odyssey.
+Open the pod bay doors and journey into one of the most influential sci-fi films of all time as we celebrate the 50th anniversary of Stanley Kubrick's 2001: A Space Odyssey with screenings of the new 4K restoration.

 An imposing black structure provides a connection between the past and the future in this enigmatic adaptation of a short story by revered sci-fi author Arthur C. Clarke.
 When Dr. Dave Bowman (Keir Dullea) and other astronauts are sent on a mysterious mission, their ship's computer system, HAL, begins to display increasingly strange behaviour, leading up to a tense showdown between man and machine that results in a mind-bending trek through space and time.